It is not possible to run the Agent service as a user <> local system.

 -authmode=internal

-Starting the agent from the Windows Services window as a service will always start the agntd service in multi-user mode so that anyone able to login to the Windows server can connect to the agent.
+Starting the agent as a service from the Windows Services window or executing "as root" on Linux or Unix environments will always start the agntd service in multi-user mode so that anyone able to login to the agent server can connect to the agent.

-Starting the agent from a command prompt window from a batch file will cause it to run in single-user mode where only the userid that starts the agent can connect to it.
+Starting the agent from a command line or from a batch file will cause it to run in single-user mode where only the userid that starts the agent can connect to it.

 To start the single-user agent from the command prompt: